 If you are in a tsunami evacuation zone, you should practise your evacuation route, or ‘tsunami hīkoi’.
 A tsunami hīkoi is a walk that takes you along your tsunami evacuation route either inland or towards high ground.

 A tsunami hīkoi is a walk that takes you along your tsunami evacuation route either inland or towards high ground.
+Practicing your tsunami evacuation route helps your muscle memory kick in when an event happens, even in a very stressful situation.

 If you are in a tsunami evacuation zone, practise evacuating out of the zone.